BrannonKLuong/dropshop_ML_overlay/README.md

     return course
     ```

 4. Course or build course is designed in one of two forms.
-Using the User Interface the User draws bounding boxes and returns the same data or for testing purposes a hard-coded version list of arrays.
+One uses the User Interface the bounding box the user draws returns the same data that the testing purpose uses.
+For testing purposes, the course is initialized in a hard-coded way in two lists holding each Segment's data.
 For the sake of explanation, I'll be following a hard-coded version.
-The following function is used with the belief that the algorithm will do one of two things.
-Either save the following data structure and load it or have time before the experiment begins to initialize it.
-The variable <b>x_y_map</b> will run through every segment of the course and map every single (x, y) coordinate inside of the provided drawn course to a dictionary.
-The idea is to trade the start time before the algorithm is fixed at some O(n<sup>2</sup>) for each of the x by y boxes to help expedite the search process throughout the algorithm.
+The following function is designed with the idea that the algorithm will do one of two things.
+Load the data structure once and save it every time the same course is used or load the course before the experiment begins.
+The variable <b>x_y_map</b> will run through every segment of the course from the arrays and map every single (x, y) coordinate to its corresponding segment.
+The idea is to do a trade-off where the initial cost is some O(n<sup>2</sup>) for each of the x by y boxes for a future O(1) look-up time during the actual run of the algorithm.
 This way every detection returning some (x, y) can be mapped to a dictionary of its corresponding section.
-This allows us to quickly receive the direction or the direction in which the detection should be traveling.
+This allows us to quickly receive the data of the segment and the direction in which the detection should be traveling.
+    ```
+    x_y_map = build_x_y_map(course)
+   def build_x_y_map(course: Path) -> {(int, int): Path}:
+       '''
+       Builds a python dictionary that stores every (x, y) coordinate inside a path segment/section to map it to a specific segment so we can later check that queue associated to that segment with each detection
+       '''

+       ret_dic = {}
+       for course in course.segments_in_order:
+           x1, y1 = course.top_left
+           x2, y2 = course.bottom_right
+           smaller_x, bigger_x = min(x1, x2), max(x1, x2)
+           smaller_y, bigger_y = min(y1, y2), max(y1, y2)
+           for i in range(smaller_x, bigger_x + 1):
+               for j in range(smaller_y, bigger_y + 1):
+                   ret_dic[(i, j)] = course
+       return ret_dic
+    ```
+6.

-6. Each Segment is either a Straight or a Curve and each one holds a data structure that helps store using the top left corner point and bottom right-hand corner point.
+7. Each Segment is either a Straight or a Curve and each one holds a data structure that helps store using the top left corner point and bottom right-hand corner point.
 Straights are simple only having an add droplet and remove droplet feature with most parameters passed in by the User.

     class Straight():